root4loot/rescope/README.md

 ```
 go install github.com/root4loot/rescope
 ```
-By default, Go saves binaries to $GOPATH/bin/ (make sure $GOPATH is set).
+By default, Go saves binaries to `$GOPATH/bin/` which is typically `~/go/bin/` for Unix or `%USERPROFILE%\go` on Windows, unless changed.

-With this you can can simply create a soft link from a desired location.
-E.g on Linux:
+Once compiled, you can simply create a soft link from a desired location.
+E.g. Unix:
 ```
 ln -s ~/go/bin/rescope /usr/local/bin/rescope
 ```